wikimedia/WikiContrib/docs/Usage.rst

 .. image:: ./home.png

 Whenever the user goes to the home page, the above page will be displayed.
-In the above above, the table has three columns.
+In the above, the table has three columns.
 They are:

 1. Fullname
 2. Gerrit Username
 3. Phabricator Username.

 The user needs to fill the above three details of the corresponding wikimedian whom the user wants to view the contributions of. ``Gerrit Username`` is used to fetch the data from **Gerrit APIs** and similarly, ``Phabricator Username`` is used for **Phabricator APIs**.
 The details fetched from both the APIs are associated with a common name i.e ``Fullname`` of the user.
-Fullname is also used in searching the users, we will discuss the searching later part of the doc.
+Fullname is also used in searching the users, we will discuss the searching in the later part of the doc.

 There is an option provided to add usernames of multiple wikimedians.
 By clicking on **Button 2**, another empty row is added to the DOM.
 Similarly, the user can add any number of rows and fill the usernames into them.
-One of the cool things of the tool is the username’s, the user entered will be cached to the device.
-So, even if the user refresh the page or close the page, the details will not be lost! the user can fill a few username’s at some time, close the page and re-open it at some other time and add few other username’s.
+One of the cool things of the tool is the usernames the user entered will be cached in the user device cache.
+So, even if the user refreshes or closes the page, the details will not be lost! the user can fill a few usernames at some time, close the page and re-open it at some other time and add few other usernames.
 The user can also clear the cached data.
-Clicking the **Button 3** clears all the data he/she entered to the tool.
+Clicking the **Button 3** clears all the data he/she entered into the tool.

-**Adding Username's in Bulk:**
+**Adding Usernames in Bulk:**

-Entering username’s of ten’s of users is easy.
+Entering usernames of tens of users is easy.
 But what if the user wants to know the contributions of hundreds of **wikimedians**?
 It will take a lot of time and work to fill them manually to the tool.
-So, there is also an option to upload all the username’s in a CSV file.
+So, there is also an option to upload all the usernames in a CSV file.
 On clicking the toggle bar with text “Bulk Add”, the user will be provided with an option to upload a CSV file.
-If the user is uploading a CSV file, he/she need to fill the data in the file in a particular format.
+If the user is uploading a CSV file, he/she needs to fill the data in the file in a particular format.

 The CSV format is: